andy-stefan/andy-stefan.github.io/_portfolio/portfolio-1.md

 Predators of hoverflies include birds, against which their mimicry is hypothesized to offer some protection.
 Other vertebrate predators may be significant as well, but few have been studied as predators of hoverflies.
 Hoverflies are also prey to various types of invertebrates, including spiders, wasps and predatory flies.
 Additionally, hoverfly larvae are hosts to a variety of parasitoid wasp species.

-Hourglass Drone Fly
-The hourglass drone fly (Eristalis brousii) is a species of hoverfly in decline.
-Once widespread across North America, it is now only found in certain places along the coast of Hudson Bay.
-("Eristalis brousii" by sydcannings is licensed under CC BY-NC 4.0.)

 **Status and Threats**

 As with many insects, hoverflies face several conservation threats.
 The primary threats to hoverflies are habitat loss, habitat fragmentation, loss of native biodiversity and the introduction of non-native species.
 In Canada, hoverfly species native to prairies and savannah are particularly at risk, where much of this habitat has been converted into farmland.